NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/vigasp.md

 Then, you can choose the pipeline you want to run by  clicking the "Select" butto under the pipeline

 # LineList
+## Creating template for LineList (How to hide the old LineList data)
+In.
+"Project" -> "Settings"-> "MetaData" -> "Choose the data you want" -> "create new template" -> "use that new template as default for LineList"

 ## Assemblies